rydmike/flex_color_picker/README.md

 ## Color Indicator

 We can use the `ColorIndicator` Widget, that the `ColorPicker` also uses internally, to show and select a new color.
-Alternatively you can make and use a custom for Widget for this purpose.
+Alternatively, you can make and use a custom for Widget for this purpose.
 In this tutorial we use the `ColorIndicator` in a `ListTile`, and use the `ColorIndicator` as its trailing property to show the selected color.

 The **FlexColorPicker** package also includes `ColorTools`, a set of helper functions that among other things,